learningwala/w/m/content/about-me.md

 > Transformative learning is the expansion of consciousness through the transformation of basic worldview and specific capacities of the self.
 (Elias, 1997)

 **I am passionate about co-creating dialogic spaces with children & young adults.
-Where we share creative adventures, tools for reflection, and invite them for 'journey of growth'.**
+Where we share creative adventures, tools for reflection, and we embark on 'journey of growth'.**

 > Learning does not happen through teaching; it happens through meeting. — Martin Buber